orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 It must be between 1 and 5000.
 - `name` (String) The name of the org VDC.
 It must be unique in the organization.
 The length must be between 2 and 27 characters.
+Changes to this field will force a new resource to be created.
 - `service_class` (String) The service class of the org VDC.
 It can be `ECO`, `STD`, `HP` or `VOIP`.
 - `storage_billing_model` (String) Choose Billing model of storage resources.
 It can be `PAYG` or `RESERVED`.
 - `vdc_group` (String) Name of an existing VDC group or a new one.
 This allows you to isolate your VDC.
 VMs of VDCs which belong to the same VDC group can communicate together.
+Changes to this field will force a new resource to be created.

 ### Optional